-Environmentally-friendly, vegan, natural and cruelty-free – what more can you want?
+Environmentally-friendly, vegan, natural and cruelty-free – what more could you want?
 As a makeup artist who has worked with countless skincare brands, I was very excited to try Arbonne products.

 This post shares more about the company and examines three of their latest products: Overnight Face Jelly, Micellar Water, and an Intelligence Counter Spot Essence review.
 These three Arbonne products can help oily skin and acne.
 Using my skincare knowledge, I will share applications tips and provide an overall summary on whether or not to buy.